Frank-Siam/UEFI-BootLoader-ntload-efi/README.md

 # UEFI-BootLoader

+note: i just started. there is nothing usefull here yet. it is for testing github..

 a boot loader for a windows compatible OS

 start with a boot loader for pc x86 (32bit) and x64(64bit)